 #10.
 Battery Park

-As such, we can’t talk about the best parks in New York City without mentioning the historical significance of Battery Park.
+Today we can’t talk about the best parks in New York City without mentioning Battery Park and the historical significance that imbues the land it sits on.

-The park itself is beautiful.
-The scenic waterfront is a great place to spend a relaxing afternoon people watching while the famous towering skyscrapers of Wall Street loom in the background.
+The scenic waterfront is a great place for people-watching while the famous towering skyscrapers of Wall Street loom in the background.

 You’ll get great views of the Statue of Liberty and a handful of important memorials, such as the East Coast WWII Memorial, Korean War Memorial and the American Merchant Mariner’s Memorial.

 #9.
 Hudson River Park

 Where Battery Park ends, Hudson River Park begins and stretches all the way to 59th Street.
 Not only does this lively NYC park span 550 acres, but it hugs the Hudson River and offers spectacular waterfront views.
-What’s more, more than 400 acres of the park are on the water!

-If there’s a hot day in the forecast you can expect to find locals stretched out on the great lawns with picnic baskets and friends.
+If there’s a hot day in the forecast you can expect to find locals stretched out on the numerous lawns with picnic baskets and friends.